Akhan521/Pixelate/README.md

 ---

+## 📚 Acknowledgements

+The following resources were very beneficial and insightful during our development of *Pixelate*, so we acknowledge them here:
+- Tecson, Gerald & Calanda, Fredilyn & Cayabyab, Gerald & Reyes Jr, Felizardo.
+(2017).
+Covisance: A Real Time Mobile Recolorization Tool for Aiding Color Vision Deficient Users Utilizing D-15 Color Arrangement Test.
+- Swathi, Baswaraju and Vishal Roshan.
+“Color Blindness Algorithm Comparison for Developing an Android Application.”
+(2020).
+- Burtsev, S.V., and Ye.P.
+Kuzmin.
+"An Efficient Flood-Filling Algorithm."
+Computers & Graphics, vol. 17, no. 5, 1993, pp. 549-561.
+- Madan, Lokesh, Kislay Anand, and Bharat Bhushan.
+"Bresenham's Lines Algorithm."
+International Journal of Research in Science and Technology, vol. 4, no. 3, Jul.-Sep.
+2014
+- Zufri, Tubagus & Hilman, Dodi & Frans, Octavianus.
+(2022).
+Research on the Application of Pixel Art in Game Character Design.
+Journal of Games, Game Art, and Gamification.
+7. 27-31.
+10.21512/jggag.v7i1.8565.
+- Hui, Zimo.
+(2021).
+Color Identification: Guiding Children with Color Vision Deficiency to Learn Art.
+10.2991/assehr.k.210813.111.

+---

 ## ⭐ Support Us

 If you found this project helpful, interesting, or inspiring, feel free to ⭐ the repository!